 Here are some key selection criteria on which you should base your choice.

-Unless you want to be totally out in the sticks and cut off from society, it’s crucial that your site is near to community amenities, including schools, shops, medical facilities, and transport links.
+Unless you want to be totally out in the sticks and cut off from society, it’s crucial that your new home is near to community amenities, including schools, shops, medical facilities, and transport links.

 In rural areas, check out your immediate neighbours.
 Dog boarding kennels, noisy car workshops, free-range poultry farms, and very busy factory premises can all make your country paradise unbearable after a short while and may also make it difficult to sell your home if you decide to move on in the future.